ORNL/DataFed/compose/README.md

 NOTE we are using a self signed certificate so you will have to force your browser to allow you to see the page.

-### 5. Bringing down the core compose file
+### 5. Bringing down the core Compose file

-To completely remove the compose instance and all state the following should be run.
+To completely remove the Compose instance and all state the following should be run.

 ```bash